wilsonliaows/docs/formulas/number-formulas.md

 ## The add (+) operator

 This operator allows the addition of operands on either side.
+This section talks about number arithmetics.
+Date arithmetics is possible as well and can be found [here](/formulas/date-formulas.md#date-arithmetics).

 ### Example
 | Example     | Result | Type   |